 Although thinking on climate change has moved on considerably in the past decade – there are now few absolute climate change deniers – the focus of most concerns still centres on the physical damage from extreme weather due to climate change.
 But the damage of climate change extends far beyond that, potentially affecting productivity, economic growth and investments.

-Pioneering new from the Economist Intelligence Unit, sponsored by Aviva and in collaboration with Vivid Economics, quantifies that potential impact on investments.
+Pioneering new research from the Economist Intelligence Unit, sponsored by Aviva and in collaboration with Vivid Economics, quantifies that potential impact on investments.
 It applies the EIU’s long-term forecasting to a leading, peer-reviewed forecasting model, the DICE model, which links economic growth, greenhouse gas emissions, climate change and the damages from climate change back on the economy.This allowed us to calculate the value at risk of climate change on global investible assets, at several different levels of expected temperature rises due to climate change, to the year 2100 – the climate VaR.

 This climate VaR demonstrates the potential cost of inaction.
 If temperatures rises by 3 degrees Celsius, losses of $4.2trn are expected - roughly the total value of the world’s publicly listed oil and gas companies or the entire GDP of Japan.
 If they rise by as much as 6 degrees, those losses balloon to $13.8trn.